tranoo-im/tranoo-im/README.md

 # I2P Chat AKA I2P Qt Messenger

+## Project Status

+Fully BROKEN: Unusable!

+I need to find time to fix all.

 ## Features

  * The communication goes «directly over i2p» from client to client, no server is required.[1]
 Note: The connections to the so-called «seedless» servers were removed from this project ; see : https://github.com/nonlinear-chaos-order-etc-etal/i2pchat/issues/40 . —hypn.